alkhatib99/MyNotes/README.md

 ## <ins>Outcomes:</ins>

 > - The most statment have my attention that ' intoducing a new bug by fixing another one '.
-> - the purpose of any software that's how can help.
+> - The purpose of any software that's how can help.

 > - The design of a sofware should be easy for developer and helpful for others.

 > - The good developer shoul dfully understand the what they are doing.
 > - The good developer create things easy to understand and that's make bugs eassy to shake out.

 > - Control complexity not to create it.
 > - reduce the effort of maintenance than it is to reduce the effort of implementation.

-> - The clean make your code easy  to understand.
+> - The clean code make your code easy  to understand.
 Will not forcing developers to relearn the way your system works every time they look at a new piece of it.

 > - The changes that will bring you a lot of value and require little effort are better than those that will bring little value and require a lot of effort.

 > - Think before acting.
 > - Start small, improve it.

 > - Don’t predict to future.
 Be only as generic as you know you need to be right now.
 > - Don’t reinvent the wheel.